awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-bandr.md

       },
       "InstanceId": {
          "type": "String",
-         "description": "(Required) The ID of the Amazon EC2 instance.", "default": ""
+         "description": "(Required) The ID of the EC2 instance.", "default": ""
       }
    },